Sun Bu'er: Life as a "Seven Perfected"

 Sun Bu'er finally joined the "Seven Perfected" after being urged ten times by Wang to convert.
 Once formally part of the group, Sun Bu'er received her Taoist name, Bu'er.
 She became a Taoist nun of Complete Perfection Order and a resident of the Golden Lotus Hall, where she received the title, "Serene one of clarity and Tranquility".
 Sun Bu'er was then able to engage in advanced rituals.
 Some of these rituals consisted of conducting exorcism and acquiring spiritual powers.

 Sun then moved west, where she fought rain, frost and bad terrain.
 She began following the Zhouyi cantong qi (Tally to the book of changes), which gave her instruction to practice her reversed breathing.
-She unblocked the orifices in her body, and refined the Qi (energy flow) in her three cinnabar fields (located between the eyebrows in the head, the heart and abdomen).
+She unblocked the orifices in her body, and refined the Qi (energy flow) in her three dantian (located between the eyebrows in the head, the heart and abdomen).
 She eventually attained full realization of the Tao.

 Sun Bu'er then moved to Luoyang and attracted disciples.
 She set herself up in a residence called Feng xiangu dong (Grotto of the Immortal Lady Feng).
 She founded a female lineage there and became known for her eccentricity and for her ability to perform exorcisms.

 Sun Bu'er did not appear among the Seven Perfected until sixty years after her death.
 She then received the formal title "Perfected of Clarity and Tranquility and Deep Perfection Who Follows Virtue".

 Renunciation of physical attractiveness

-Sun Bu'er is most known for her journey from Shang Dong to Luoyang, where she intentionally made herself ugly by splashing boiling oil on her face to destroy her beauty.
+Sun Bu'er is most known for her journey from Shandong to Luoyang, where she intentionally made herself ugly by splashing boiling oil on her face to destroy her beauty.
 She did this in order to survive her trip unmolested.
 Sun Bu'er knew her physical attractiveness made her a target for men and could hinder her chances of completing her journey.
 A goal of Sun Bu'er's journey was to overcome her physical attractiveness, that inhibited her Taoist cultivation.
-By completing this action she then became recognized for her dedication to the Tao.
+By completing this action, she then became recognized for her dedication to the Tao.

 Role for Taoist women

 Sun Bu'er serves as a model and matriarch for women who follow the tradition of Complete Perfection.
 She was the only woman to become one of the Complete Perfected.
 Women who ordained into Complete Perfection Order follow her spiritual path for women.
-Her determination to lead the life of a female ascetic, devoted to the Tao, and have inspired countless other women.
+Her determination to lead the life of a female ascetic, devoted to the Tao, have inspired countless other women.